-Exhibit Description Method of Filing 3.1 Amended and Second Restated Articles of Incorporation as amended through February 27, 2001.
-(1) Incorporated by Reference 3.2 Second Amended and Superseding By-Laws as amended through February 15, 1995.
-(2) Incorporated by Reference 31.1 Certification by Chief Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
+Exhibit 3.1 Description Amended and Second Restated Articles of Incorporation as amended through February 27, 2001.
+(1) Method of Filing Incorporated by Reference 3.2 Second Amended and Superseding By-Laws as amended through February 15, 1995.
+(2) Incorporated by Reference 10.1 Summary of Non-Employee Director Compensation Filed Electronically 31.1 Certification by Chief Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed Electronically 31.2 Certification by Chief Financial Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed Electronically 32.1 Section 1350 Certification by Chief Executive Officer.
 Filed Electronically 32.2 Section 1350 Certification by Chief Financial Officer.
-Filed Electronically
+Filed Electronically (1) Incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K for the year ended September 30, 2001.

-- (1) Incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K for the year ended September 30, 2001. - (2) Incorporated by reference to Exhibit 3.2 to the Company's Annual Report on Form 10-K for the year ended October 1, 1995.
+(2) Incorporated by reference to Exhibit 3.2 to the Company's Annual Report on Form 10-K for the year ended October 1, 1995.